 However, the passenger may be insured under a separate policy with UM liability coverage.
 Another policy providing UM coverage may insure Maria.

-Take the above example except assume Maria is Jeff’s resident relative.
-Jeff’s personal UM liability coverage will cover Maria.
+However, let’s take the above example except assume Maria is Jeff’s resident relative.
+In that instance, Jeff’s personal UM liability coverage will cover Maria.

 Out of State Visitors Can Use PIP to Repay Medpay.